fluidnext/electron-polymer/README.md

 FLUIDNEXT is a starter kit to start an electron project with [Polymer 3 ](https://polymer-library.polymer-project.org/3.0/docs/devguide/feature-overview)

+The application are modular, before launch the [application](https://github.com/fluidnext/electron-polymer/blob/master/app/elements/layout/application-layout.js) all the modules are loaded, this flow ensures that the services and web components are loaded before the application starts.

+The structure of a module is:

 ## Install

 [Npm](https://www.npmjs.com/get-npm) is required to install the project, once the repository has been cloned run: